SubhamChowdhuryRiju/Random-Dog-Image/README.md

 # Random-Dog-Image

-This a Node.js project where Random Dog Images is been generated.
+This a Node.js project where Random Dog Images is been generated using Public API.

 Step 1: Download the Project and Extract it.